Accident and Serious Incident Reports: WX

 Low Level Windshear

-On 21 October 2020, an Embraer ERJ170 on short final at Paris CDG responded to a Windshear Warning by breaking off the approach and climbing.
-The Warning soon stopped but when the aircraft drifted sideways in the strong crosswind towards the adjacent parallel runway from which an Airbus A320 had just taken off, an STCA was quickly followed by a TCAS RA event.
-The Investigation was concerned at the implications of failure to climb straight ahead from parallel runways during unexpected go-arounds.
+On 21 October 2020, an Embraer ERJ170 on short final at Paris CDG responded to a windshear warning by breaking off the approach and climbing.
+The warning soon stopped but the aircraft drifted sideways in the strong crosswind towards the adjacent parallel runway from which an Airbus A320 had just taken off.
+A Short-Term Conflict Alert on the controller's display was accompanied by a TCAS RA event triggered for both aircraft.
+The Investigation was concerned about the implications of failure to climb straight ahead from parallel runways during unexpected go-arounds.
 Safety Recommendations were made on risk management of parallel runway operations by both pilots and safety regulators.

 On 6 December 2018, a Boeing 737-700 overran the 1,770 metre-long landing runway at destination by 45 metres after entering the EMAS.
 Normal visibility prevailed but heavy rain was falling and a 10 knot tailwind component existed.
 The event was attributed to the pilots’ continuation bias in the face of deteriorating conditions and a late touchdown on the relatively short runway.
 A lack of guidance from the operator on the need for pilots to re-assess the validity of landing data routinely obtained at the top of descent was identified.